joshwcomeau/new-component/README.md

 This project uses an opinionated file structure discussed in this blog post: [**Delightful React File/Directory Structure**](https://www.joshwcomeau.com/react/file-structure/).

 > **NOTE: This project is not actively maintained.** I continue to use it in my own projects, but I don't have the bandwidth to review PRs or triage issues.
-I very much encourage forks!
 Feel free to fork this project and tweak it however you wish. ❤️

 <br />